andmount/blog/README.md

-## Blog and portfolio with some fetures:
+## Blog and portfolio with some features:

 1. Markdown for create and edit text in posts & projects
 2. Syntax highlightning of programming languages